Confirmation Bias in Social Networks: Theoretical results

 \begin{corollary}[asymmetric bias] For any individual with confirmatory tendency and for any ambiguity level, $y_{r}$ ($y_{l}$) is less biased than $y_{l}$ ($y_{r}$) if $\theta > \frac{1}{2}$ $\left(\theta < \frac{1}{2}\right)$.
 Conversely, both $y_{r}$ and $y_{l}$ are equally biased when $\theta = \frac{1}{2}$. \end{corollary}

-The intuition is that, in general, these two opinions are not equally distant from $\theta$, as illustrated by Example~\ref{ex:asymmetry-efficiency}.
+Generally, these two opinions are not equally distant from $\theta$ (see Example~\ref{ex:asymmetry-efficiency}).
 This is because the bias of each one depends on the relative size of $\theta$ and $\gamma_{i}$.
-Since we are restricting attention to the case in which the individual has confirmatory tendency, i.e. $\gamma_{i}\geq\frac{1}{2}$, it is the case that individuals make less mistakes when they are in the correct side of the spectrum.
-For that to happen, the ambiguity has to be low enough to not mislead individuals and the state has to be high (or low) enough to nudge individuals opinions to the correct side.
+As we are restricting attention to the case in which the agent has confirmatory tendency (i.e., $\gamma_{i}\geq\frac{1}{2}$), it is the case that agents make less mistakes when they are in the correct side of the spectrum.
+Therefore, ambiguity has to be low enough to not mislead agents and the state has to be high (or low) enough to nudge agents' opinions to the correct side.

-\begin{example} Suppose that a biased individual ($\gamma_{i}=1$) faces $20\%$ of ambiguous signals ($\mu=0.20$) and consider three possible states $\theta$: low ($\theta_{L} = 0.1$), middle ($\theta_{M}=0.5$) and high ($\theta_{R}=0.9$).
-In this case, Proposition~\ref{prop:singleagent} and Corollary \ref{cor:efficiency} show that under state Under state Finally, under state
+\begin{example} Suppose that a biased individual ($\gamma_{i}=1$) faces $20\%$ of ambiguous signals ($\mu=0.20$) and consider three particular values for the underlying state $\theta$, say: low ($\theta_{L} = 0.1$), medium ($\theta_{M}=0.5$) and high ($\theta_{H}=0.9$).\footnote{The arbitrary values chosen for $\theta$ in the Example~\ref{ex:asymmetry-efficiency} only mean to illustrate the results of Proposition 1 and Corollary 1 for a broad range of $\theta$.
+For all purposes, $\theta \in \Theta = [0,1].$} In this case, Proposition~\ref{prop:singleagent} and Corollary \ref{cor:efficiency} show that under state Under state Finally, under state

 \end{example}